Hoyt Richards

-Hoyt Richards (born April 10, 1962 in Syracuse, New York) is an American model and actor.
+Hoyt Richards (born April 10, 1962, in Syracuse, New York) is an American model and actor.
+He is widely considered to be the first male supermodel, attaining international fame in the late 1980s working alongside contemporaries such as Cindy Crawford and Fabio Lanzoni.

 Richards became one of the biggest names in modeling in the late 1980s and 1990s.
 He appeared in hundreds of advertising campaigns and was photographed by Bruce Weber, Richard Avedon, Helmut Newton, Steven Meisel, Horst, and Albert Watson.
 His campaigns include Gianni Versace, Valentino, Gianfranco Ferré, Ralph Lauren, Burberry, Dunhill, Cartier, and Donna Karan.

 In his last year of high school, Richards landed a scholarship which sent him to England to be educated in the sixth form of the English public school Haileybury.
 After Haileybury, Richards, a scholar-athlete, went to Princeton University from where he graduated in 1985 with a BA in Economics and played varsity football.
 At that stage, he had no plans to be a model.
 His focus was on football and school.
 But a shoulder injury lead him to New York to see a specialist.
 On that trip, he was told his football playing days were over but he was spotted by a casting director.
 Eventually, his trips to New York for auditions lead to him a meeting with the Ford Model Agency.
 Thus began his career as a male model.
 This career spanned over fifteen years and encompassed over 200 major ads and hundreds of commercials.